tytydraco/yessleep/out/Control_.md

 The article said that multiple cuts were made by a knife on him before the final cut to the throat.
 There were no images.
 I started writing everything that I have found on this page whoever is reading , It might help me figure out what's going on.

 I suddenly remembered the video he had sent me the night before , "Maybe that has something to do with this?"
-I thought quickly opened the vid Control.mp4
+I thought and quickly opened the vid Control.mp4

 It was a 30 minute long video.
 In the first minute , There was a teenage girl sitting on a sofa.
 Soon she took a knife and started making cuts on her face while screaming for help.

 "Why is she screaming for help when she herself is making the cuts?" was my first thought.
-At the end of the first minute , She cut her throat and the cries of help stopped.
+At the end of the first minute , She cut her throat and the cries for help stopped.

 In the 2nd minute , It was a guy in his twenties.
 The exact same thing happened with him.
 He started cutting himself while screaming for help and then cut his own throat.